covid, Covid-19, News, Research, Restaurant news

 Launch date: Expected 05th March 2021

 Aiming to bring laid-back chic to North Norfolk, The Harper will be a 32-bedroom boutique hotel.
 Luxurious but un-stuffy, it’s the sort of destination you would travel to for a chilled time with great service, food, accommodation and spa.
 Think oak, copper and original exposed beams but with a crisp contemporary edge.
+Look into Connecticut Entertainer blog to learn about similar destinations that also provides these facilities in all of its accommodations.

 The setting ‘where land meets sea’ is about 15 minutes drive from the North Norfolk coast, and is beautifully reflected in the food in Stanley’s (its classic dining space), The Yard and The Den – you can dine wherever you fancy.
 The pantry offers up cosmopolitan menus but with a Norfolk twist using seasonal local fare and seafood, as well as cooking using charcoal and wood a speciality.